-Programmed least cost feed formulation is a common technique in the animal feed industry.
-Most programs are aimed at finding the cheapest way of combining a given set of ingredients with known nutritional composition while at the same time satisfying the nutritional requirements of the animal concerned.
-To compute a least cost diet the requirements of the animal are used as constraint values.
-Upper and lower bounds should therefore be attached to the inclusion levels of the respective ingredients.
-Least costing can, and should be taken one step further by least costing the fish produced and not just the feed itself. facilitated by, a sensitivity analysis of the nutrients (eg protein).
-For instance if the sensitivity of protein in a particular formulation is R20. it means that if the protein restriction (requirement) is reduced by one per cent, the new formulation would be R20 cheaper.
-Assuming that it is known to what extent the growth of the fish will be affected by this reduction in protein content, one can now weigh the advantage of cost saving on the diet against the reduction in expected growth rate and feed conversion efficiency.
-An example of such a computerized least costing exercise is presented in Tables 5.6 and 5.7.
+Programmed least cost feed formulation is a common technique in the animal Most programs are aimed at finding the cheapest way of feed industry. combining a given set of ingredients with known nutritional composition the same time satisfying the nutritional requirements of the while at To compute a least cost diet the requirements of the animal concerned. animal are used as constraint values.
+Upper and lower bounds should therefore be attached to the inclusion levels of the respective Least costing can, and should be taken one step further by ingredients. least costing the fish produced and not just the feed itself. facilitated by, a sensitivity analysis of the nutrients (eg protein).
+For instance if the sensitivity of protein in a particular formulation is R2O, it means that if the protein restriction (requirement) is reduced by one per cent, the new formulation would be R20 cheaper.
+Assuming that it is known to what extent the growth of the fish will be affected by this reduction in protein content, one can now weigh the advantage of cost saving on the diet against the reduction in expected growth rate and feed An example of such a computerized least costing conversion efficiency. exercise is presented in Tables 5.6 and 5.7.
 These are printouts of the input and output data of a computer program which is used to formulate commercial catfish feed.

-Table 5.8 shows the results of a series of least cost diets which were in feeding a trial with Cgariepinus (Uys From Table 5.8 it is evident that at current ingredient unpublished). prices, the feed cost to produce one kilogram (live weight) of catfish is (58 economical to $71c \text{ kg}^{-1}$).
-It also demonstrates how unconventional ingredients (eg tomato waste) can make a large contribution to the economic efficiency of catfish feeds.
+Table 5.8 shows the results of a series of least cost diets which were with gariepinus (Uys feeding trial С and unpublished).
+From Table 5.8 it is evident that at current ingredient the feed cost to produce one kilogram (live weight) of catfish is prices. to (58 71c kg-1).
+It also demonstrates how economical highly unconventional ingredients (eg tomato waste) can make a large contribution to the economic efficiency of catfish feeds.
 All the diets in Table 8 comply with the constraints, 40% protein, more than eight per cent lipid, 12kJ g-1 DE, but different ingredients were used to make up the various